 Tradition – Inspiration – Transformation

-MERIDIAN HERALD engages southern musical, literary and spiritual traditions to affirm shared humanity, advance enduring truth, enrich the present and transform the future for individuals and communities.
+Meridian Herald engages musical, literary and spiritual traditions to affirm shared humanity, advance enduring truth, enrich the present and transform the future for individuals and communities.

-Our events include the Higher Ground Camp Meeting, the Southern Folk Advent and the Atlanta Music Festival Concert.
-The music, ranging from classical to folk, African American to Appalachian, sacred to secular, traditional to avantgarde, is performed by the Meridian Chorale and other groups and soloists.
+Our events include the Southern Folk Advent and Passion and the Atlanta Music Festival.
+The music, ranging from classical to folk, African American to Appalachian, sacred to secular, traditional to avant-garde, is performed by the Meridian Chorale and other groups and soloists.